opentargets/json_schema/test/README.md

-# Tests - validation of individual schemas with examples
+# Test suite - validation of individual schemas and instances

 #### Requirements: node.js and z-schema validator